emqx/emqx-docs/en_US/rule/backend_sqlserver.md

 Payload: "hello"
 ```

-In the rule list, click the "View" button or the rule ID connection to preview the rule you just created:</br>
+In the rule list, click the "View" button or the rule ID connection to preview the rule you just created:<br />

 Here we can see that metrics has been increased.